pusateri/canner/docs/tagger-api.rst

            "sort name": "18010203"
         }
     ]

   The first time a tag is used, it springs into existence.
 Use of 'implies' or 'implied by' is mutually exclusive.
 A "sort name" and "display name" can also be associated with a tag.
 These traits of a tag will replace existing traits from previous usages.

 .. _JSON: http://www.json.org/
 .. _RFC 4627: http://www.ietf.org/rfc/rfc4627.txt

 Directory Structure
 -------------------
-  Commands

-  Executable programs
+  Taggers are organized in a directory structure which implies their dependency on other taggers.
+The names of the directories are either a tag 'kind' or a qualified tag containing 'kind--name'.

+  Initially, the personality of a device is determined using a 'show version' command from the tagger engine.
+The top level tagger directory has a sub-directory for each known operating system (OS) as well as other potential qualified tag names or kinds.

+  In order to execute a command on a device, a new tag sub-directory is created of kind 'file' followed by the double dash (--) and the name of the file to save the output of the command to.
+The actual command to run on the device is placed inside the directory using a filename 'Command'.
+As an example, the sub-directory file--running.cfg would contain a file called 'Command' containing the line 'show running-config'.
+Also in that sub-directory would be any taggers that should be executed to parse the output of the command.

+  As the taggers are run and tags are used, the tagger scripts for those tags are also run.
+This allows a dependency chain to be created so that the appropriate taggers are run for the appropriate devices.

 Well known Tag Kinds
 --------------------
   address family

   admin status